Idaho halts execution by lethal injection after 8 failed attempts to insert IV line

-Creech, 73, was imprisoned in 1974 and has been convicted of five murders in three states and suspected of several more.
-He was already serving life in prison when he beat a fellow inmate, 22-year-old David Dale Jensen, to death in 1981 — the crime for which Creech was to be executed more than four decades later.
+Creech, 73, has been in prison half a century, convicted of five murders in three states and suspected of several more.
+He was already serving a life term when he beat a fellow inmate, 22-year-old David Dale Jensen, to death in 1981 — the crime for which he was to be executed.

-Creech was wheeled into the execution chamber at the Idaho Maximum Security Institution on a gurney at 10 a.m.
-Three medical team members repeatedly prodded Creech as they tried to establish an IV, attempting sites in his arms, legs, hands and feet.
-At one point, a medical team member left to gather more supplies.
-The warden announced he was halting the execution at 10:58 a.m.
+Creech, one of the longest-serving death row inmates in the U.S., was wheeled into the execution chamber at the Idaho Maximum Security Institution on a gurney at 10 a.m.

 “This is what happens when unknown individuals with unknown training are assigned to carry out an execution,” the Federal Defender Services of Idaho said in a written statement.
 “This is precisely the kind of mishap we warned the State and the Courts could happen when attempting to execute one of the country’s oldest death-row inmates.”